-Enhancing Research in the Humanities and the Arts at Purdue University Grant
+Enhancing Research in the Humanities & Arts

 (a) research proposed to be conducted in the humanities and the arts by individual faculty members;